liamgbs/pyADS/README.md

 ## Stacks

-A stack is a last in first out data structure, data pushed to the stack can be retrived by popping immediately, to get to the first peice of data pushed, one must pop until the bottom of the stack is reached.
+A stack is a last in first out data structure, data pushed to the stack can be retrieved by popping immediately.
+To get to the first peice of data pushed, one must pop until the bottom of the stack is reached.
 Stacks are useful with jobs that require back tracking such as a function call stack or checking for balanced parentheses.